sha256yan/incorrect-fee/README.md

-## Claim 1
+# Incorrect use of getFeeAmountFrom(amountIn)
 - When there is enough liquidity in a bin for a swap, we should use FeeHelper.getFeeAmount(amountIn) instead of FeeHelper.getFeeAmountFrom(amountIn).

-# Proof
+### Proof
 - amountIn, the parameter passed to calculate fees, is the amount of tokens in the LBPair contract in excess of the reserves and fees of the pair for that token.
-[Inside LBPair.sol](https://github.com/sha256yan/incorrect-fee/blob/1396f6c07ae91bfe5833fd629357983432a97f8b/src/LBPair.sol#L312-L314)[Inside TokenHelper](https://github.com/sha256yan/incorrect-fee/blob/1396f6c07ae91bfe5833fd629357983432a97f8b/src/libraries/TokenHelper.sol#L59-L69)
+[Inside LBPair.sol](https://github.com/sha256yan/incorrect-fee/blob/1396f6c07ae91bfe5833fd629357983432a97f8b/src/LBPair.sol#L312-L314)          [Inside TokenHelper](https://github.com/sha256yan/incorrect-fee/blob/1396f6c07ae91bfe5833fd629357983432a97f8b/src/libraries/TokenHelper.sol#L59-L69)

 Will now use example numbers: